ArtOfShred/LuiExtended/docs/HOWTOHELP.md

 What I need feedback on:
 ------

+### Localization
+- You can find more information about translating LUI to other languages in the [README.md][5] in the i18n folder.

 ### General
 - Report if you don't like the icon style or find the quality of a custom icon for an NPC spell lacking.